maligulzar/BigTest/README.md

     - also check for amytis
     - SymbolicResult: line 74ish, replace with your cvc4 binary
     - SymbolicResult: change Z3DIR to z3 directory

+### Running benchmarks on pre-generated Test using BigTest:
+ - Run TestSuiteRunner.scala with dependency on Spark 2.1.0